the-blue-alliance/the-blue-alliance/README.md

 Paver Commands
 --------------
 Paver is an easy way automate repetitive tasks.
-For The Blue Alliance, these tasks are stored in pavement.py.
+For The Blue Alliance, these tasks are stored in _pavement.py_.
 To install paver, use one of the methods below:
 * Download and install paver from [http://pypi.python.org/pypi/Paver/](http://pypi.python.org/pypi/Paver/ "Paver")
 * Run `easy_install Paver`